Who is Dan Fallows, Racing Bulls’ newly appointed Technical Director?

 - 2 min read

 It was recently announced that Dan Fallows will be joining Racing Bulls, Red Bull’s sister team, as the team’s Technical Director.
-Fallows previously spent over a decade at the senior team before departing to join Aston Martin as their Technical Director.
+Fallows previously spent over a decade at the senior team before departing to join Aston Martin as their Technical Director in 2022.

 Upon returning to Racing Bulls, Fallows will be reporting to the Chief Technical Officer, Tim Goss.
-After the departure of Jody Egginton in early 2025 due to a wider restructuring, the Technical Director position has remained vacant at the sister team however this did not have detrimental impacts to the development of the car in 2025.
+After the departure of Jody Egginton in early 2025 due to a wider restructuring, the Technical Director position has remained vacant at the sister team.
+Crucially, this did not have detrimental impacts to the development of the car in 2025.

 Having been approached by Lawrence Stroll, it was announced in 2022 that Fallows would be joining Aston Martin after a period of gardening leave.
 During his stint with the team, Fallows held multiple titles with different responsibilities.